Open point cloud(s)

 Offset type

 NUBIGON utilizes a local coordinate system for efficient GPU use but always preserves the original coordinates of your data.
-The dropdown menu Offset type provides three options: Origin, Reference, and User.
+The drop-down menu Offset type provides three options: Origin, Reference, and User.

 • If your data has large coordinates, offset to the Origin to avoid display artifacts.